gbrls/website/content/posts/mk-lisp-1.md

 ---
-title: "Lisp Interpreter 1: Lexer and Parser"
+title: "myLisp Interpreter 1: Lexer and Parser"
 date: 2020-03-30T16:24:43-03:00
 ---

-This is the second part of a series of articles that I'm writing to document by progress on building a Lisp Interpreter.
+This is the second part of a series of articles that I'm writing to document by progress on building a Interpreter for myLisp, a lisp-like language.
 For the previous post [click here](/mk-lisp-0).

+###

 ### What is an interpreter?